lxwooxy/detectingdatabreach/README.md

 The main causes of healthcare data breaches are now hacking/IT incidents, with unauthorized access/disclosure incidents also commonplace.

 Hacking incidents increased significantly since 2015, as has the scale of data breaches.
-This is reflected in the given dataset, with hacking making up for over a third of healthcare data breaches, with poor security being the second highest contributor.
+This is reflected in the given dataset, with hacking making up for over a third of healthcare data breaches, with poor security being the second-highest contributor.
 <img src="graphs/healthcare_breach_causes.png" alt="Visualizing the given dataset" width="30%" />

-## Feature engineering
+## Feature selection
+The Sources and Index columns were dropped, and we will use the Entity, Organization Type, Year, and Records as features.

 ## Model building